094459/newsletter-oss-projects/README.md

 **ziya**

 [ziya](https://github.com/ziya-ai/ziya) is a code assist tool for Amazon Bedrock models that can read your entire codebase and answer questions.
 The tool currently operates in Read only mode, but doing more that this is on the road map.(#204)

+**strands-agent-template**

+[strands-agent-template](https://github.com/dhheberling/strands-agent-template) is a starter project from AWS Hero Danielle Heberling that will provide you with everything you need to get started with Strands Agents on Amazon Bedrock AgentCore.
+To help you get started he has helpfully put together a blog post, A Strands Agent Template (For the Impatient)(#218)

 ### Application integration and middleware